SCODEMeetup/mofb-api/README.md

 ## Environment

-Travis CI for build
+#### Travis CI for build
+1. When a PR is opened Travis CI will run the build automatically as a pre-requisite for merging

-GCP (google cloud platform), automated app engine deployment
+#### GCP (google cloud platform), automated app engine deployment

 1. Swagger documentation - https://mofb-api.appspot.com/api-docs/
 2. Existing endpoints (please see the swagger documentation for more details)